 For lunch, nothing but a juicy two-fisted burger and truffle fries from Hopdoddy Burger Bar, a light and savory avocado toast at Cafe No Se or a slice of margarita pizza from Home Slice will do.
 Or take your pick from more than 2,000 food trucks parked around the city.
 Fresh air and stunning views beckon from the hike and bike trail around Lady Bird Lake.
 Treat the kids to an afternoon in the sunshine at The Contemporary Laguna Gloria or take a short hike up to Mount Bonnell before visiting the flock of peacocks at Mayfield Park.

 Drink, dine and indulge on neighborhood-turned-nightlife Rainey Street with French-inspired comfort food at L'Estelle House, flavorful chicken wings at the Tommy Want Wingy trailer on Lustre Pearl’s patio or sausage and cold beer at Banger's.
-Grab a local or regional craft beer at Craft Pride, whiskey and a little live blues at The Blackheart, classic cocktail at Half Step, or enjoy a mason jar of sangria at icenhauer's as the night plays on.
+Grab a local or regional craft beer at Craft Pride, classic cocktail at Half Step, or enjoy a mason jar of sangria at icenhauer's as the night plays on.

 Waiting for the bats on the Congress Avenue Bridge.
 Credit Pierce Ingram.